Aggravated DUI Criminal Defense Attorney to Fight your South Florida Charge

 - Illegal Stop: This argument works for most, but not all, types of aggravated DUI.
 For a second, third, fourth, etc. DUI, we can attempt to argue that the police officer who pulled you over lacked probable cause and had no reason to stop you.
 Thus, anything he discovered should be inadmissible in court - leading to your charges getting reduced or even completely dropped.

-Aggravated DUI Criminal Defense Free Strategy Session
+Aggravated DUI Criminal Defense Free Strategy Session in South Florida

 The attorneys at Rossen Law Firm have worked thousands of DUI cases from start to finish.
 We have experience in all different kinds of aggravated DUIs.